 One challenge is that defendants almost always argue that our clients somehow contributed to causing the attack or injury.
 Defendants will often are that the injured plaintiff was not being careful enough or they did not watch what was going on around them.
 In some instances, that is a reasonable argument to make, but in most of them, it is a red herring.

 Another challenge is the seemingly universal condition of defendants who do not want to take any responsibility at all for a criminal attack.

 There is almost always finger pointing between the different defendants and between the management and security companies in negligent security cases.
 Negligent security cases are not as simple or straightforward as rear-end car accident cases.

 For more information on Initiating a Negligent Security Claim, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling [number type=”1″] today.
+Get the information and legal answers you are seeking by calling 407-254-4901 or texting us at 407-644-4444 today.